seung-lab/eyewire-public-api/docs/introduction.md

 ### What is the EyeWire API?

-An API is a specification for communicating between separate computer programs.
-We created this API so that third parties such as yourselves could create their own EyeWire applications that contribute to mapping the brain.
-We hope to find new game mechanics that further engage players.

-### Interacting with the EyeWire API
+The EyeWire API is a set of URLs that you can use to gain access to our data and build a game based on our engine.
+Specificially, it's a set of URLs that respond to GET and POST requests from an HTTP capable client.
+We created this API in the hope that others might invent new game mechanics that further engage players, and thus increase the rate at which we do science.

+### What can you do with it?
+Specifically.

+If you're familiar with eyewire.org, we make available the following operations:

-- Getting an assignment - We assign a small area of neuron to each player when they press the play button.
+- Get a Task: Get assigned a small area of the images that contains a neuron we want to trace.

-- Submitting a result - When a player has finished examining the small area, they submit their results so that we can form a consensus and so that they can get feedback.
+- Submit an Evaluation: When a player has finished examining the small area, they can submit their evaluation.
+We combine multiple evaluations into a consensus neuron piece.
+We'll also provide feedback based primarily on how that player compared to others.
+We call these evaluations "validations".

 ### Receiving an assignment